EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 <b>clientSecurity</b>
 Specify the client security check for the user device to permit a NetScaler Gateway session.
 The web address or IP address is not included in the expression for the client security check.

+<b>clientSecurityGroup</b>
+The client security group that will be assigned on failure of the client security check.
+Users can in general be organized into Groups.
+In this case, the Client Security Group may have a more restrictive security policy.

+<b>clientSecurityMessage</b>
+The client security message that will be displayed on failure of the client security check.

 <b>clientSecurityLog</b>
 Set the logging of client security checks.
 Possible values: ON, OFF